hongyun2002/hongyun2002.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm an undergraduate student in [Kuang Yaming Honors School](https://dii.nju.edu.cn/), [Nanjing University](https://www.nju.edu.cn/).
+I'm a Master's student at the Institute of Computing Technology, Chinese Academy of Sciences (ICT/CAS), advised by Prof. [Yang Feng](https://people.ucas.edu.cn/~yangfeng?language=en) at the ICT Natural Language Processing (ICTNLP) group.
 My research interests include artificial intelligence and machine learning.
-Now I'm focusing on the field of speech large language models, supervised by Prof. [Yang Feng](https://people.ucas.edu.cn/~yangfeng?language=en).
+Now I'm focusing on the field of speech large language models.
 I have also done some work related to AI for science before, supervised by Prof. [Wujun Li](http://cs.nju.edu.cn/lwj).

 # 🔥 News